learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 Amazon Web Services offers the Service Catalog integration as well as the [AWS Service Operator](https://github.com/aws/aws-service-operator-k8s) — a component that lives in the cluster and is capable of creating managed resources.

-The operator works similarly to the Service Broker, but instead of using _ServiceInstances_ and _ServiceBindings_, you use Custom Resource Definitions (CRDs).
+The operator works similarly to the Service Broker but instead of using _ServiceInstances_ and _ServiceBindings_, you use Custom Resource Definitions (CRDs).

 Here's an example of how you can define a DynamoDB table: